-In 2021 following the approval of the MTS, the evaluation framework and KPIs were defined, thanks to the contribution of the WG on the draft report "Evaluation Framework of the IARC Medium-Term Strategy (MTS) 2021-2025 and its Key Performance Indicators (KPIs).
+In 2021 following the approval of the MTS, the evaluation framework and KPIs were defined.
+This significant achievement was made possible through to the contribution input of the WG on the draft report "Evaluation Framework of the IARC Medium-Term Strategy (MTS) 2021-2025 and its Key Performance Indicators (KPIs).
 This document was submitted for discussion to the SC in February 2022 and for approval to the GC in May 2022.

-In 2023, an evaluability assessment was performed, to determine the readiness of the MTS for the evaluation and to prepare the MTS evaluation to be conducted in 2024.
+In 2023, an evaluability assessment was performed to determine the readiness of the MTS for the evaluation and to prepare the MTS evaluation to be conducted in 2024.
 The findings of this evaluability assessment are presented in this document for deliberation by the SC in February 2024.
 The data and KPIs of the evaluability assessment also present a short mid-term overview of the implementation of the MTS 2021-2025.